e

 Each creation will be presented in Bordeaux and in the official season of the CCN/Ballet l'Opéra national du Rhin (Strasbourg, Mulhouse, Colmar) … with the Ballets and their partners covering the costs of the stage sets and the promotion of the evenings.
 In each city, the host Ballet can complete the programme.

-Invited to vote at the end of the competition, spectators at the final on 9 June 2024 will award the choreographer of their choice the "Audience Prize", accompanied by a €3,000 grant.
-Thanks to the Fondation pour la Danse.
+Invited to vote at the end of the competition, the spectators present at the final will award the choreographer of their choice the ‘Audience prize’ worth €3,000.

-Young Audience Award - Pass Culture
+Young Audience Prize - Pass Culture

 In partnership with Pass Culture*, a jury of 9 young people aged 18-20 will award the €1,000 prize.